Ruminateer/resume/README.md

-# Resume
+# Resume of Zhengyuan Zhang
-This is the resume of Zhengyuan Zhang.
-For a compiled PDF, check out the [latest release](https://github.com/Ruminateer/Resume/releases/latest).
+This is the LaTex source of my personal resume.
+A compiled PDF is available at <https://ruminateer.github.io/resume/resume.pdf>.